neo-project/docs/tutorials/en-us/migration.md

 ## Migration process flow

 Before starting the migration, you need to register two side chains and two Relayers and bind the corresponding assets on both side chains.

+> [!Warning]
+>
+> Please ensure at least 1 cGAS at the user's address before starting the migration, otherwise the migration may fail!
+>
+> Currently the cross-chain contract adds a condition that migration to N3 is free as long as the amount of assets is greater than or equal to 10 NEO or 20 GAS; otherwise, the contract will charge 1 cGAS at the user's address if the condition is not met.

 As illustrated in the above architecture figure, an usual migration process flow is as follows:

 **Neo Legacy side:**